 Choosing A Good Spot To Help Them Pee Outside

 It might be an intimidating thought for kids to pee outside in the open.
-Thus, as a part of the process of helping child pee outside, you also need to make them comfortable by finding a good spot where they can pee.
+Thus, as a part of the process of helping children pee outside, you also need to make them comfortable by finding a good spot where they can pee.
 A place with soft soil and a few inches of hole can be dug so your child can pee and you can cover it for hygiene is a good idea.
-Make sure the spot is smooth, not crowded or is not around someone's house.
+Make sure the spot is smooth, not crowded, or is not around someone's house.

 Help Them Brace Themselves

 Quite literally, please help your child brace themselves and hold on to something initially a few times so they don't fall off.
 Some kids find it easy to squat or aim, but for a few others, it can be challenging.
-For example, find something sturdy like the bark of a tree or your leg to hold onto when you are helping child pee outside.
+For example, find something sturdy like the bark of a tree or your leg to hold onto when you are helping a child pee outside.
 If you are helping child pee outside on the side of a road, you can also make them squat or stand near the car, and they can hold the door of the vehicle for some support.